Skip to content

 Qwiic Logo - light theme Qwiic Logo - dark theme

 The Qwiic connect system is a solderless, polarized connection system that allows users to seamlessly daisy chain I2C boards together.
-Play the video below to learn more about the Qwiic connect system or click on the banner above to learn more about Qwiic products.
+Play the video, to learn more about the Qwiic connect system or click on the banner above to learn more about Qwiic products.

 Features of the Qwiic System